 A prominent fashion photographer familiar with both sites says, “Model Mayhem and One Model Place has destroyed the meaning of what a real model is.
 They make every girl feel like she can be a model because her pictures are posted on a page for the public to view”.
 This photographer goes on to say, “these sites are known dating websites.
 They are sexual predators dream where they can easily entice women to take their clothes off, all in the pursuit of becoming a model.”
 Don’t be mislead for vanity and ego-sake.

 Both the photographer and model sources of this article wish to remain anonymous because reportedly the websites administrators (and subscribers) harass and threaten those who speak negatively about their experiences with the websites.
-It is a disturbing reality to see and experience what they have done and said in public forums as reprisal.
+It is a disturbing reality to see and experience what they have done and said in public forums as a reprisal to Bella Petite Magazine.
 (Source links available upon request.)

 “For example, of what to expect when from a client when you are hired for a modeling job.
-Recently, I earned a tear sheet from the clothing line Nuvula.
-They hired me to shoot for their E commerce site to increase internet sales (not to play dress up in their clothes and take pretty pictures).
-Soon, I will have more tear sheets through Nuvula, since they have asked me to shoot for their next catalogue.
-If you are asked back by a client it is because they had success with your image, which help to increase sales in their catalogue.
+Recently, Angela earned a tear sheet from the clothing line Nuvula.
+They hired her to shoot for their E-commerce site to increase internet sales (not to play dress up in their clothes and take pretty pictures).
+Soon, she will have more tear sheets through Nuvula, since they have asked her to shoot for their next catalogue.
+If you are asked back by a client it is because they had success with your image, which helps to increase sales in their catalogue.

-Now, the only reason Nuvula hired me to begin with is because they saw tear sheets of real work that I have done for other companies, not because I have 50 unprofessional or just pretty professional pictures on Model Mayhem or One Model Place websites.
+Now, the only reason Nuvula hired Angela, to begin with, is because they saw tear sheets of real work that she’s done for other companies, not because of her 50 unprofessional, or just pretty professional pictures on Model Mayhem, or One Model Place websites.
 Once you have earned several tearsheets you should be able to be paid scale wages.
 If you don’t have an agent you will have to negotiate the fee with your client.
 Often you will be paid with the clothing you are modeling and tearsheets for payment.
 This is normally the case if you don’t have tearsheets in your portfolio.

-Also, they wouldn’t have rehired me to shoot their next catalog, if I would have been anything, but professional after the first shoot!
+Also, they wouldn’t have rehired Angela to shoot their next catalog, if she would have been anything, but professional after the first shoot!